The 12 best things to do in Sitges

 Sitges Carnival is one of the best and wildest carnivals in Europe and even the world.
 For one week in the middle of winter, Sitges turns into a one-week festival where everyone is welcome to experience parades, events and 24/7 parties all over town.

 A similar big event in the Sitges event calendar is the Sitges Pride party in June each year.
 Attracting up to 60,000 people from around the world, it’s a week-long celebration with parties and festivities.
+The dates for 2025 are still to be confirmed.

 A composite image of some buskers on the streets of Sitges